avalon-studios/ascendant-api/proposal-avalon.md

 ## Description

 [Avalon](https://en.wikipedia.org/wiki/The_Resistance_(game)#Avalon_variant) is a word-of-mouth game usually played with a deck of cards.
-Our proposal is to build the game as a networked multiplayer game for iOS (and everntually other platforms).
+Our proposal is rebuild it as a networked multiplayer game for iOS (and possibly other platforms in the future).
 The game would work exceedingly well as an app, as it is somewhat confusing to play with a deck of cards.

 We plan to build the backend in Python, with a mobile application written in Swift for our first client.
 The backend will manage game play, and will use WebSockets or TCP to communicate with clients for real time updates.